Kimberly Frost

 he/him

-ILGA North America & Caribbean
+ILGA North America and the Caribbean

 she/her